Umberto "Bert" Crenca

 AS220 Founder / Artist

-Topic: Social Justice Small Developer; Developing for a cause
+Topic: Social Justice Small Developer

 In 1993 AS220 bought a desolate city block and transformed it into a thriving arts and education complex used by more than 50,000 people each year.
 AS220’s Empire Street establishment is widely recognized as one of the first significant steps in the creation of the Providence Arts and Entertainment District.
 Now in its 32nd year, AS220 serves as an international model for access, equity, sustainability, and community development in the non-profit arts world.